 The editing features offered by Pro Tools are awe-inspiring, too, and include tools such as Elastic Audio and Beat Detective.
 These, partnered with the other basic editing features offered by Pro Tools, are more than sufficient for any podcaster’s needs.

 The Elastic Audio feature will soon become the greatest weapon in your arsenal as it allows you to fix any timing issues without having to re-record entire sections of your podcast.
 This saves a lot of time and helps you achieve that professional finish.

 The Beat Detective tool remains pretty much unrivaled to this day and is revered as a ‘swiss army knife’ of audio production in terms of what it can achieve on the drums.
-Of course, this isn’t necessarily an important feature when producing a podcast, but it does offer you the versatility to branch out in audio production.
+Of course, this isn’t necessarily an important feature when producing a podcast, but it does offer you the versatility to branch out into audio production.

-Pro Tools’ mixing features are also simple to navigate, and a well-organized plugin area allows you to save presets for easy selection next time you need them.
+Pro Tools’ mixing features are also simple to navigate, and a well-organized plugin area allows you to save presets for easy selection the next time you need them.
 That said, it doesn’t have a feature that will enable you to save a chain of plugins, but this is lacking in pretty much any DAW.

 Pro Tools’ Bad Points

 If you thought Reaper was an expensive DAW, it pales compared to Pro Tools’ cost.
 Pro Tools First is the cheapest option, which is free to download and use.
 However, it’s a very basic package.
 You’ll be looking at a subscription price tag of $299 for a year, paid upfront to get full access to all the features.

 You can also purchase Pro Tools as a ‘Perpetual’ package, which means you’ll own it forever and won’t have to pay an annual subscription.
 However, this comes with a hefty price tag of $599.